annaeliana7/Baking-Class-Register/README.md

 # Baking Class Register
-> This webpage is a registration form for a baking class.
+> This website is a registration form for a baking class.
 ## Built With
 - HTML and CSS